rancher/rancher.github.io/rancher/installing-rancher/installing-server/basic-ssl-config/index.md

 }
 ```

-**Important Setting Notes:**

-* `rancher-server` is the name of your rancher server container.
-In other words, you must start your rancher server container with `--name=rancher-server` and your nginx container with `--link=rancher-server` for this exact configuration to work.
-* `<server>` can be any arbitrary name, but the same name should be used for both the http and https servers.

 ## Apache Configuration

 Here is an Apache configuration.

-You'll need to launch an Apache container and do a docker link to provide DNS resolution for Rancher.
+### Notes on the Settings

+* `<server_name>` is the name of your rancher server container.
+When starting your Apache container, the command must include `--link=<server_name>` for this exact configuration to work.
+* In the proxy settings, you'll need to substitute `rancher` for your configuration.

 ```
 <VirtualHost *:80>